bryntum/chronograph/documentation/Intro.md

 Field properties creates auto-generated get/set accessors, which are tied to the `read/write` methods of the graph.
 For the outside world, entities behave very similar to regular TypeScript classes, however, important consideration to keep in mind, is, again, purity.
 Even that field calculation function has class instance as its `this` value, it should not refer anything other than `this.$` property, which is simply an immutable object collection of all fields of this entity.
 It should not modify any external state, or perform other effects.

+Takes over:

+- Modeling complex data domains is easier, when data graph is represented with the entities - "records" of the individual "fields", which are represented with plain TypeScript classes
+- Fields of entities are regular TypeScript class properties with `@field()` decorator.
+They creates corresponding identifiers in the new type of the data scope, called "replica".
+One can assign a calculation function for the field using the `@calculate(fieldName)` decorator for class method
+- Fields creates get/set accessors, which are tied to the read/write methods of the replica

 Reference.
 Reference bucket
 ----------------------